Principal Component Analysis based frameworks for efficient missing data imputation algorithms: Experiments

+Note that any datasets can be rearranged so that the first $q$ features are not missing and the remaining ones are missing.
+Therefore, without loss of generality, we assume that the first $q$ features of each dataset are not missing, and the remaining ones contain missing value(s).
+Then, we simulated missing data randomly on the missing partition $\mathcal{M}$ with missing rates 20\%, 40\%, and 60\%.
+Here, a missing rate of 20\% means that 20\% of the entries in the missing partition $\mathcal{M}$ are missing.
+The results for such experiments are reported in Tables \ref{tab-pcai-parkinson}, \ref{tab-pcai-fashion}, \ref{tab-pic-parkinson}.
+Due to space limit, the results related to PIC on Fashion MNIST are reported in the supplementary materials.

+From the tables, it is clear that the proposed frameworks reduce the imputation time significantly while maintaining competitive MSE/classification accuracy compared to DI, in most of the cases.
+For example, at the missing rate 20\% on the Parkinson dataset (Table \ref{tab-pic-parkinson}), when using GAIN for imputation, the running time of PIC-reduce (91.086s) is much lower compared to DI-reduce (130.349), the running time of PIC (89.984s) is also much lower compared to DI (129.702).
+Another example can be seen from Table \ref{tab-pcai-parkinson}, for the Parkinson dataset, at 20\% missing rate, when PCAI is applied to missForest, the running time reduces to 188.324s, which is almost $1/5$ of the DI (905.002s).
+Next, on Fashion MNIST (Table \ref{tab-pcai-fashion}), it is worth noticing that for MICE, DI cannot gives the results due to memory issue but PCAI can alleviate this issue and deliver the results.

-Regarding the running time for KNNI, the running time for KNNI between the PCAI approach and the traditional methods for Parkinson (Table \ref{tab-pcai-parkinson}) is not much different.
+For KNNI, the running time for KNNI between the PCAI approach and direct imputation for Parkinson (Table \ref{tab-pcai-parkinson}) is not much different.
 However, for the Fashion MNIST dataset, KNNI using the PCAI framework obviously deliver a competitive result in a significantly shorter time.
-Specifically, KNNI at a missing rate of 20\% on MNIST gives a result after only 1607.850 seconds, while the traditional style of imputing on the missing dataset takes up to 3042.752 seconds.
-From these observations, we can draw out that KNNI with PCAI is slightly slower for Parkinson while much faster than the traditional imputing style on Fashion MNIST because Parkinson does not have as many samples as Fashion MNIST (Parkinson has 756 samples, while Fashion MNIST has 70000 samples).
+Specifically, KNNI at a missing rate of 20\% on Fashion MNIST gives a result after only 1607.850 seconds, while DI takes up to 3,042.752 seconds.
+This is because Fashion MNIST (70000 samples) has much more samples than Parkinson (756 samples), and KNN need to do a lot of pairwise comparison.
+Therefore, PCAI and PIC would be extremely helpful for KNNI when the sample size and the number of fully observed features is large.
+Note that it does not require the number of features with missing data to be large or small.

-Another interesting point to be drawn out from Table \ref{tab-pcai-parkinson} is that PCAI approaches generate a lot of improvements in MSE for GAIN.
-For GAIN, this is possibly because PCA reduces the number of features while the sample size remains the same, making such a deep learning approach more applicable to the newly reduced data.
+From Table \ref{tab-pcai-parkinson}, we can see that PCAI generates a lot of improvements in MSE for GAIN, in addition to improvements in speed.
+This is possibly because PCA reduces the number of features while the sample size remains the same, making such a deep learning approach more applicable to the newly reduced data.